Mirgadir/JavaScript/README.md

-# JavaScript Challenge - JavaScript and DOM Manipulation
+# JavaScript and DOM Manipulation
 Open [link](https://mirgadir.github.io/JavaScript-challenge/) to see solution.

 ## Background